Cloud Native Organization Components

 "Cloud breaches involved an email or web application server 73% of the time.
 Additionally, 77% of those cloud breaches also involved breached credentials."

-The reasons to enable MFA for Office 365 are clear, while at the same time, the conditions for enabling Office 365 for passwordless are ideal.
-Office 365 comes federated with Azure AD, it is a web browser based application suite, and is used by different departments.
+The reasons to enable MFA for Microsoft 365 are clear, while at the same time, the conditions for enabling Microsoft 365 for phishing-resistant authentication are ideal.
+Microsoft 365 comes federated with Azure AD, it is a web browser based application suite, and is used by different departments.

-In addition to web-based application sign-in, many users and organizations may want to leverage passwordless machine sign-in using FIDO2 security keys.
-If appropriate for your organization's users, Windows 10 devices can additionally be configured to allow sign-in using YubiKeys.
+In addition to web-based application sign-in, many users and organizations may want to leverage phishing-resistant machine sign-in using security keys that support FIDO2 or certificate-based authentication with smart cards.
+If appropriate for your organization's users, Windows devices can additionally be configured to allow sign-in using YubiKeys.

 Not only will the passwordless sign-in make the desktop available to the user, all Azure AD federated web applications will leverage the same session for access.
 This eliminates the need for yet another sign-in when they access their organization's applications.
 This applies for both web and desktop applications such as Outlook that are taking advantage of modern authentication.